ceph/ceph/doc/install/ceph-deploy/quick-rgw.rst

    .. note:: Ensure that you leave no whitespace between ``port=<port-number>``
       in the ``rgw_frontends`` key/value pair.

+   .. note:: In a deployment with multiple Ceph Object Gateways, the default
+      port can be set for *all* gateway instances by putting the rgw_frontends configuration into the ``[global]`` or section or a ``[client]`` section to avoid specifying each instance-name.

    .. important:: If you intend to use port 80, make sure that the Apache
       server is not running otherwise it will conflict with Civetweb.
 We recommend to remove Apache in this case.